 The subscriber may enroll eligible dependents for coverage in this health plan under his or her group contract.
-"Eligible dependents" include the subscriber's (or subscriber's spouse's) children who are under age 26.
-To be an eligible dependent, a child under age 26 is not required to live with the subscriber or the subscriber's spouse, be a dependent on the subscriber's or spouse's tax return, or be a full-time student.
+"Eligible dependents" include the subscriber's (or subscriber's spouse's) children until the end of the calendar month in which the child turns age 26.
+To be an eligible dependent, the child is not required to live with the subscriber or the subscriber's spouse, be a dependent on the subscriber's or spouse's tax return, or be a full-time student.
 These eligible dependents may include: